Creative Industries France

 France today is one of the most modern countries in the world and is a leader among European nations.
 It plays an influential global role as a permanent member of the United Nations Security Council, NATO, the G-8, the G-20, the EU and other multilateral organizations.
 France rejoined NATO’s integrated military command structure in 2009, reversing de Gaulle’s 1966 decision to take French forces out of NATO.
 Since 1958, it has constructed a hybrid presidential-parliamentary governing system resistant to the instabilities experienced in earlier, more purely parliamentary administrations.
 In recent decades, its reconciliation and cooperation with Germany have proved central to the economic integration of Europe, including the introduction of a common currency, the euro, in January 1999.
 In the early 21st century, five French overseas entities – French Guiana, Guadeloupe, Martinique, Mayotte, and Reunion – became French regions and were made part of France proper.

 The French economy is diversified across all sectors.
 The government has partially or fully privatized many large companies, including Air France, France Telecom, Renault, and Thales.
 However, the government maintains a strong presence in some sectors, particularly power, public transport, and defense industries.
-France is the most visited country in the world with 83 million foreign tourists in 2016, including 530,000 visitors for the 2016 Euro Cup.
+France is the most visited country in the world with 89 million foreign tourists in 2017.
 France’s leaders remain committed to a capitalism in which they maintain social equity by means of laws, tax policies, and social spending that mitigate economic inequality.

 France’s public finances have historically been strained by high spending and low growth.
-Despite measures to restore public finances, the budget deficit rose from 3.3% of GDP in 2008 to 7.5% of GDP in 2009.
-In 2017, the budget deficit improved to 2.9% of GDP, bringing it in compliance with the EU-mandated 3% deficit target.
-Meanwhile, France’s public debt rose from 89.5% of GDP in 2012 to 96.9% in 2017.
+In 2017, the budget deficit improved to 2.7% of GDP, bringing it in compliance with the EU-mandated 3% deficit target.
+Meanwhile, France’s public debt rose from 89.5% of GDP in 2012 to 97% in 2017.

 Since entering office in May 2017, President Emmanuel MACRON launched a series of economic reforms to improve competitiveness and boost economic growth.
 President MACRON campaigned on reforming France’s labor code and in late 2017 implemented a range of reforms to increase flexibility in the labor market by making it easier for firms to hire and fire and simplifying negotiations between employers and employees.
-In addition to labor reforms, President MACRON’s proposed 2018 budget cuts public spending, taxes, and social security contributions to spur private investment and increase purchasing power.
+In addition to labor reforms, President MACRON’s 2018 budget cuts public spending, taxes, and social security contributions to spur private investment and increase purchasing power.
+The government plans to gradually reduce corporate tax rate for businesses from 33.3% to 25% by 2022.

 France Creative is a professional organisation bringing together the French cultural and creative industries which took part in the economic panorama of the EU consult study « CREATING GROWTH : Measuring cultural and creative markets in the EU »